KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 ---
 id: v29-backward-compatibility
-title: Backward Compatibility / Interoperability with Previous Versions
+title: Backward Compatibility with Pre-0.29.x Versions
 ---

 Depending on how exactly your application interacts with other applications, changes to some data formats and interfaces might mean that translations are required for them to remain compatible.